Norway Terrorist is also Misogynist. What’s the Connection?

 Even when they so clearly are not.

-Posted on August 10, 2011, in feminism, gender, LGBT+, men, objectification, psychology, race/ethnicity, sexism, women and tagged Anders Behring Breivik, feminism, gender, manopshere, men, psychology, race/ethnicity, right-wing movements, sexism, women.
+Posted on August 10, 2011, in feminism, gender, LGBTQ+, men, objectification, psychology, race/ethnicity, sexism, women and tagged Anders Behring Breivik, feminism, gender, manopshere, men, psychology, race/ethnicity, right-wing movements, sexism, women.
 Bookmark the permalink.
 Leave a comment.